Reference The network of nerves is the body's electrical wiring.

 If you're reading this, your nervous system is online.
 Nerves — bundles of fibers that start in the brain and spinal and branch out to every part of the body — are what allow us to move, breathe and interact with the world around us (among other highly important functions).
 To keep up with all nervous system news, check out the latest discoveries related to nerves, from strange disorders, to how individual neurons fire.

-The sympathetic nervous system activates the "fight-or-flight" response, quickly readying the body to handle dangerous or stressful situations.
+Reference The sympathetic nervous system activates the "fight-or-flight" response, quickly readying the body to handle dangerous or stressful situations.

 One person has died in connection with a Listeria outbreak tied to sliced deli meats and cheeses.
 Why is this bacterium so dangerous?